fleetdm/fleet/handbook/digital-experience/README.md

     - Google Drive
   6. Edit the calendar event description, changing “Notes” to “Agenda” when you're finished preparing the document to signify that this meeting has been prepped.

+- **Confirm the CEO shadow dates.**

+1. Create an "all day" event on the calendar labeled "CEO shadow - [Name of onbaording Fleetie] (Job title)".
+2. Go through the meetings for the day(s) and make sure all private meetings have "[no shadows]" in the event title(s).
+   - Confirm external with the CEO during the next daily 🐈‍⬛🌪️ Roundup.
+   - For internal meetings such as, 1:1's, scheduled meetings with the CEO, mock board, e-group, etc. should have "[no shadows]" in the event title.
+The other meetings should be considered having shadowability, unless said otherwise.

 ### Process the CEO's inbox